-Traditional data centre infrastructure can limit the full potential of NVMe SSDs, resulting in underutilisation of storage resources, inefficient data silos and costly operational expenses.
+Traditional data center infrastructure can limit the full potential of NVMe SSDs, resulting in underutilisation of storage resources, inefficient data silos and costly operational expenses.

 OpenFlex Data24 enables the full bandwidth of Ultrastar NVMe SSDs to be shared by multiple hosts over a low-latency Ethernet fabric as if they were locally attached to the PCIe bus inside x86 servers.

-This allows data centre operators to scale-up capacity and more efficiently utilise disaggregated Flash storage to achieve greater performance.
+This allows data center operators to scale-up capacity and more efficiently utilise disaggregated Flash storage to achieve greater performance.

 Launching with up to 24 hot-swappable Ultrastar DC SN840 NVMe SSDs, OpenFlex Data24 provides shared storage capacity of up to 368TB in a 2U form factor.